 Access the 3D exploratory tools

 In a scene, on the Analysis tab, in the Workflows group, click the Exploratory 3D Analysis drop-down menu and click a tool.
+The Elevation Profile tool is also available in 2D as long as an elevation source has been added to the map.
 Any customized template you save is added to the gallery list.
 See the Update and manage analysis objects section below to learn more about templates.

 Once you select a tool, review and set creation properties in the Exploratory Analysis pane.
 The tool is active to begin adding analysis objects in the view.
-Any selected analysis object can be updated in the view using interactive handles or using the Properties tab in the Exploratory Analysis pane.
+You can update analysis objects in the view using interactive handles or using the Properties tab in the Exploratory Analysis pane.

 Creation methods and tips

 One of the main differences between the interactive 3D exploratory tools and other visibility tools is that you click in the view to create graphics and manually make updates in real time.
 Each tool offers many creation methods specific to the tool, such as the following:

 - Click to place observers and targets.

 - Choose to orient placement interactively instead of using defined values.